Tablet Form Factor

 I think it's critical to preface a review with the reviewer's perspective.
 Here's mine

 - I have a Kindle and love reading on the device.
-The Kindle is feather-light and uses an E Ink screen; tablets just can't compete with that reading experience.
+The Kindle is feather-light and uses an E-Ink screen; tablets just can't compete with that reading experience.

 - I rarely travel.
 Any device I purchase is mostly going to be used around the house.

 My second use case for a tablet is non-Kindle reading.
 The content I can't read on a Kindle falls into two major categories.
 The first is reading full page pdfs.
 These are white papers, journal articles, or computer books.
 I've tried converting these for a Kindle, but it doesn't work out well.
 Most content of this type has special formatting for code sections or diagrams that don't translate well.
 These pdfs are something that I do read often, so a good experience is important.
-The Nexus 7 fails here, again due to its size.
-The screen is too small to display a full page and reading this type of content in a flow layout doesn't work well.
-The page-per-screen layout is the only viable way I've found to consume this content on a tablet and it takes a 10" screen.
-My transformer is a little too heavy for this use, but it works better than anything else I have.
-A 7" screen is just too small.
+The Nexus 7 doesn't for this either, again due to its size.
+The screen is too small to display a full page, and reading this type of content in a flow layout doesn't work well.
+The page-per-screen layout is the only viable way I've found to consume this content on a tablet, and that takes a 10" screen.
+My transformer is a little too heavy for this use, but it works best from the things I've tried.

-The second type of non-Kindle reading that I do is through pocket.
+The second type of non-Kindle reading that I do is through Pocket.
 Instapaper is an equivalent tool in this space.
 Both apps strip out navigation and other content from an article and save it in a clean format for later reading.
 The Nexus 7 actually does shine here; it's great for reading Instapaper-style articles.

 The final use case I have for a tablet is consuming my feeds.
 A laptop is actually pretty good at this, but something lighter and a little more suited to reading can be an improvement.
 The Nexus 7 fails at this taks, too, due to its smaller size.
 Two screen shots of the Google Reader app follow: